okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 ## Policy use cases

-Policies enable you to control who can access your app, how users access your app, and which applications can access what information from your APIs.
+Policies enable you to control who can access your app and how.
+They also help you control which apps can access information from your APIs.

 There are many possibilities for policy use: